 Founder & Director — Ariel Ministries

 Arnold Fruchtenbaum was born in 1943 in Siberia, Russia after his Jewish father — falsely accused of being a Nazi spy when he fled Poland from Hitler — was released from a Communist prison.
-With the help of the Israeli underground in 1947, the Fruchtenbaum family escaped from behind the Iron Curtain to Germany, where they were confined to British Displaced Persons' camps.
+In February of 1946, the Fruchtenbaum family was allowed to return to Poland.
+Just a few months later, in the summer of 1946, with the help of the Israeli underground, the Fruchtenbaum family escaped from behind the Iron Curtain to Germany, where they were confined to British Displaced Persons' camps.
 There, Arnold received Orthodox Jewish training from his father before the family finally immigrated to New York in 1951.
 Before their release, however, the family was befriended by a Lutheran minister; and it was this contact that eventually led Arnold and his mother to the New York headquarters of the American Board of Missions to the Jews (ABMJ).
 Five years later, this same meeting brought Arnold, at age 13, to saving knowledge of Jesus the Messiah.

 His father strongly opposed Arnold's beliefs, and when the family moved to Los Angeles in 1958, Arnold was forbidden to read the Bible, attend Christian meetings or associate with Jewish-Christian groups.
 Under these difficult circumstances, Arnold continued as best he could to maintain contact with Jewish believers and to walk with the Lord.